Edwin Jesse De Haven Papers, 1832-1928: Finding Aid

-The Edwin Jesse De Haven Papers, comprising ten linear inches of documents, spans from 1832 to 1928.
+The Edwin Jesse De Haven Papers, comprising 0.83 linear feet of documents, spans from 1832 to 1928.
 The papers document, in varying levels of detail, the naval career of Edwin De Haven, with special focus on the Grinnell Arctic Expedition of 1850 to 1851 and De Haven's subsequent service with the Coast Survey until 1857.

 The collection consists largely of correspondence and journals, with a smaller number of official navy records, reference materials, a single photograph, and a single publication.

 The Edwin Jesse De Haven Papers are organized into five series based on document type.
 CORRESPONDENCE, 1835-1878, consists of incoming and outgoing letters of both a professional and personal nature.
 Absent from this series are any official orders, which despite their resemblance to general correspondence, are filed elsewhere with the official naval records.
 DIARIES AND JOURNALS, 1843-1926, consists of three diaries/journals originally written by Edwin De Haven, as well as excerpts from a journal by English explorer W. Parker Snow.
 U.S. NAVY FILES, 1832-1857, includes a sampling of De Haven's official orders, service record, reference material, and winter regulations aboard the U.S.S.
 Advance during the Grinnell Expedition.
 PHOTOGRAPHS contains a single portrait of Edwin De Haven, and PUBLICATIONS, 1928, contains a single issue of Proceedings of the United Sates Naval Institute.